 Knockout Stage – 17/10-02/11

-Finally, eight teams make it to the Knockout Stage and compete in a single elimination bracket with BO5 matches – the ultimate LoL Worlds Bracket.
+The closing section, and most important section, of Worlds, eight teams make it to the Knockout Stage and compete in a single elimination bracket with BO5 matches – the ultimate LoL Worlds Bracket.

 High-stakes matches mean that winning is the only way to survive in the Worlds 2024 bracket like other years of LoL Worlds power rankings.